krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     -138
         Microsoft MD5 HMAC checksum type

-ccache_type
+preferred_preauth_types
+    This allows you to set the preferred preauthentication types which the client will attempt before others which may be advertised by a KDC.
+The default value for this setting is "17, 16, 15, 14", which forces libkrb5 to attempt to use PKINIT if it is supported. ccache_type
     Use this parameter on systems which are DCE clients, to specify the type of cache to be created by kinit, or when forwarded tickets are received.
 DCE and Kerberos can share the cache, but some versions of DCE do not support the default cache as created by this version of Kerberos.
 Use a value of 1 on DCE 1.0.3a systems, and a value of 2 on DCE 1.1 systems.
 The default value is 4. dns_lookup_kdc